excid-io/seccon-dev/opa/gatekeeper/ratify/README.CONT-VERIFY.RATIFY.md

 In a more complex use case, we could have many deployments under many namespaces.
 In the `base` folder, we only consider the `default` namespace, where our Deploymet will exist.

+What we need to properly configure FluxCD is the above kustomization (or kustomizations) and some .yaml files that tell flux to monitor the OCI registry for new tags.
+We have three files for this:
+- image-repo.yaml
+- image-policy.yaml
+- image-update.yaml

+Whenever a new tag is uploaded on the GitLab container registry, flux detects the new tag and applies it to the cluster (policy can vary according to organization needs).
+We manually build images with new tags through the `.gitlab-ci.yaml` pipeline and sign them.

 #### Ratify & OPA Gatekeeper
 [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is the Kubernetes version of OPA.
 It replaces the default admission controller, with a custom one which knows how to run Rego policies.
 It provides CRDs to write our own constraints for .yaml files applied in the cluster, that enforce policies on them.
 Ratify connects with OPA Gatekeeper as an external provider, and runs some checks on the constraints set by Gatekeeper.
 In reality, ratify itself runs as a Pod in the gatekeeper-system namespace.